assaabloy-ppi/binson-c-light/project.md

   on Github.
 * No dynamic memory allocation while serializing / deserializing is allowed.
 * A goal is to keep binson-light.c within 1500 lines of code. binson-java-light is around 600 lines.
+  Clean code and a small code size is important.
 * UTF-8 does not need to be handled "explicitely".
 Assuming US-ASCII for string literals is OK.
 It must however be possible to match field names using raw UTF-8 bytes and use raw UTF-8 bytes when serializing.